The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 It is important to determine your workflows before the final launch so that:

-• everyone is aware of the tasks they’re going to be responsible for
+• Everyone is aware of the tasks they’re going to be responsible for

-• a lot of tasks can be taken off doctors’ plates as you realize those tasks don’t require medical expertise to be fulfilled
+• Alot of tasks can be taken off doctors’ plates as you realize those tasks don’t require medical expertise to be fulfilled

-• there is smooth flow after the EHRs software is launched
+• There is smooth flow after the EHRs software is launched

-• there is less chaos, mistakes, confusion and problems
+• There is less chaos, mistakes, confusion and problems

-• the right order of getting things done can be determined
+• The right order of getting things done can be determined

 After determining and optimizing the workflows, you should finalize your launch approach.